The Institute of Instrumental Music

 – International Festival “Sax Event”

-– International Trombone Conference “Thromboholism”.
+– International Trombone Conference “Tromboholism”.

 In the course of continuous development, the Institute of Instrumental Music has introduced the possibility of studying in English at the Faculty of Instrumental Studies.
 A well-developed network of foreign contacts results in a lively collaboration with universities and teachers from Europe, the United States, Russia, Australia, which gives an opportunity to confront the highest world level, both in the field of teaching and music performance.